 - Bachelor of Science in Biology

 - Bachelor of Science in Biology with an Emphasis in Cell and Molecular Biology

 - Bachelor of Science in Biology with an Emphasis in Medical Imaging

+- Master of Science in Biotechnology and Bioinformatics

 - Minor in Biology

 - Certificate in Biotechnology

+- · Honors in Biology

 Biology is the study of life, its origins, diversity and intricacies.
 It emphasizes the relationship between structure and function in living systems and the processes by which organisms grow, reproduce and interact with each other and their environment.
 The discipline is dynamic and rapidly advancing, particularly in the areas of biotechnology and information technology.
-The Biology Program provides its students with a strong theoretical foundation in biology combined with extensive hands-on laboratory experiences using state-of-the-art technology.
-Students take a series of core courses augmented by upperdivision electives selected from areas of special interest.
+The Biology Program provides its students with a strong theoretical foundation in biology, combined with extensive hands-on laboratory experiences using state-of-the-art technology.
+Students take a series of core courses augmented by upper-division electives selected from areas of special interest.

 CAREERS: The Bachelor of Science in Biology and the Bachelor of Science in Biology with an Emphasis in Cell and Molecular Biology are designed for students who wish to enter medical, dental or other health professional or graduate schools, the teacher credential program, or to seek careers in science education, business, industry or government.
-The Bachelor of Science in Biology with an Emphasis in Cell and Molecular Biology also offers students an opportunity to study the exciting developments in genetics, molecular biology, cloning, biotechnology and bioinformatics.
-Such programs lead to careers in biotechnology, pharmaceuticals, research and development, intellectual property and patent law.